boborodono/San_Antonio_Machine_Learning_SAML/README.md

 | Histogram | Stacked Bar |
 |  :----: | :----: |
 | <img src="https://user-images.githubusercontent.com/46633669/161362112-a4295eb7-d38f-4336-8424-99161907754a.png" width="300" height="300"> | <img src="https://user-images.githubusercontent.com/46633669/161362110-4fad7fa9-3f86-4392-8c95-62ddfa4b9367.png" width="300" height="300"> |
-- A majority of patients are "Overweight" or "Obese."
+- A majority of patients are "Overweight" or "Obese"
-- "Overweight" or "Obese" patients have a higher prevalence for developing a stroke.
+- "Overweight" or "Obese" patients have a higher prevalence for developing a stroke

 <hr>